cloudkj/nacho-8/README.md

 A CHIP-8 emulator, with extensions.

+## Features

+* Customizable clock speed, refresh rate

 ## Extensions

-* Monochrome -> Color (learn colors with CNN?)
+* [TBD] Monochrome -> Color (learn colors with CNN?)

 ## Development

-Forward X11 from Docker container to macOS host.
-Pre-requisites on macOS:

-* XQuartz installed
-* XQuartz Preferences -> "Security" -> "Allow connections from network clients"

-1. [macOS] Run `xhost +localhost`
-2. [macOS] Pass `-e DISPLAY=host.docker.internal:0` to Docker container
+* Use the custom Docker image to run Ubuntu with desktop and VNC server, which can then be accessed at http://localhost:3000.
+See `Makefile`

 ## Resources